5and5/BO1-RestartsLUL/README.md

+## Patch Notes
-# Back speed fix
+* Back speed fix
-# Guaranteed jug from first monkeys on Acension
+* Guaranteed jug from first monkeys on Acension
-# Guaranteed double tap in fishing hut on Shino
+* Guaranteed double tap in fishing hut on Shino
-# Guaranteed Baby maker and monkeys first two hits on Shang
+* Guaranteed Baby maker and monkeys first two hits on Shang